Broken Hill

 Broken Hill has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects expected to affect the region.
-Notable initiatives include Silver City Energy Storage Centre, Broken Hill Health Service Redevelopment - MHIPU, ED Upgrade and Key Worker Accommodation, Broken Hill Community Health Centre, and Broken Hill Town Square Redevelopment.
+AreaSearch has identified eight projects that could impact the local area.
+These include Silver City Energy Storage Centre, Broken Hill Health Service Redevelopment - MHIPU, ED Upgrade and Key Worker Accommodation, Broken Hill Community Health Centre, and Broken Hill Town Square Redevelopment.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.